guardian/mobile-purchases/README.md

 # Mobile Purchases
-_IOS receipt validation and purchase persistence_
+_IOS receipt validation and purchase persistence_.

 ## Structure of the project
  - The scala part of the project is considered "legacy".
 It's only kept for very old iOS devices and should be decommissioned once there's only a tiny amount of [traffic reaching the service](https://eu-west-1.console.aws.amazon.com/cloudwatch/home?region=eu-west-1#dashboards:name=MobilePurchases;start=P7D).